virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 I has been declared as AAarithConvInteger; i.e., INTEGER.
 But I digress!

-Or you can just use the NOAST interpreter command to turn of the printouts for these BNF/LBNF analyses.
+You can just use the NOAST interpreter command to turn off the printouts for these BNF/LBNF analyses.

 What's particularly useful if a statement *won't* parse, due to some